+Some work is allowed on vegetation protected by the Natural Assets Local Law 2003 (NALL) without a permit.
 You must obtain a permit from Brisbane City Council to work on protected vegetation for any work not covered by an exemption.

 Exemptions only apply to protected vegetation which is located within your property boundaries.
 To work on a property which you do not own, you must apply for a permit and obtain the property owner’s consent.

-- significant landscape trees (part of the Significant Urban Vegetation category).
-Contact Council if you have Significant Urban Vegetation on your property and would like to know if it's a significant landscape tree
+Exemptions do not apply to significant landscape trees (part of the Significant Urban Vegetation category).
+Contact Council if you have Significant Urban Vegetation category on your property and would like to know if there are significant landscape trees on your property.

 - heritage trees

-- tidal vegetation (primarily mangroves).
+- tidal vegetation (primarily mangroves)

 To carry out any work on tidal vegetation you will need to apply for a permit from Department of Agriculture, Fisheries and Forestry, phone 13 25 23.

 Works in areas of mapped regional ecosystems may require additional permits from the Department of Environment and Heritage Protection.